Bahrain opposition unites to decry "police state"

 The government says nightly clashes between police and Shi'ite villagers and other forms of civil disobedience are hurting the economy of the banking and tourism hub.
 Many firms have relocated elsewhere in the Gulf.

 A military court has convicted 21 opposition figures, human rights campaigners and online activists who led the protests of trying to overthrow the ruling system.
-Eight were jailed for life.
-Waad leader Ibrahim Sharif, a Sunni, received a five-year sentence.
+Eight received life sentences, including Waad leader Ibrahim Sharif, a Sunni.

 "In pursuit of democracy, opposition forces intend to fully and solely embrace peaceful measures," the Manama Document said, calling for a direct dialogue between the government and opposition, backed by unspecified international guarantees.